Gut health and happiness :)

 Ingredients for mental wellbeing and happiness

 All the nutrients that we need for healthy neurotransmitters and feel good hormones are found in food.
 A balanced diet containing fresh fruits and vegetable, proteins and healthy fats will contain all the nutrients we require for mental wellbeing.
-I always encourage people to eat a wide variety of fruits and vegetables, aiming for as many as 40 different vegetables per week!
+I like to encourage people to eat a wide variety of fruits and vegetables, aiming for as many as 40 different vegetables per week!